 Grant requests run the gamut- from traditional academic subjects and STEM, to fundamental art and music equipment, innovative pilot programs, and so much more.
 The foundation encourages programs that enhance standard curriculum in order to benefit Norton Public School students.
 We don't cover items that already have a line item in the annual school budget, like basic school supplies and annual subscriptions.

 Who can apply for these grants?
 Any teacher/staff from the Norton Public Schools can fill out and submit a grant application.

 How does the grant process work?
-All teachers/staff will receive an email from Dr. Baeta/NEED with a link to this year’s grant application on Google Drive.
+All teachers/staff will receive an email from Dr. Baeta/NEED with a link to the grant application on Google Drive.
 The application needs to be filled out in full and saved to the drive by the deadline.
-NEED carefully reviews each grant application, and awarding grants based on available funds and a variety of other factors.
+The school administration evaluates grants first, in order to identify those that may be eligible for already-budgeted funds and to ensure consistency with current curriculum goals.
+Then, the NEED Board of Directors reviews each application, awarding grants based on available funds and a variety of other factors.
 We wish that we could fund every single grant application every year but we simply do not have enough money to do so.
 Those whose grants have been awarded will be notified and the announcements will be made public at a School Committee Meeting.
 Those whose grants have not been funded, please take a look on this page's Grant Resources section.
-There are local an national grant foundations that may be able to help you.
+There are local and national grant foundations that may be able to help you.

 other grant resources